General Race Information

 Virtual Option

 A virtual option will be available for 50K and 24K distances on January 27th through February 3rd, 2024.
 Virtual participants will be mailed a bib and hat to their listed address.
 Be sure to register with enough time to receive your packet in the mail in time for your virtual Noque.
 Virtual registration will count as a completed Noquemanon but the time will not be considered for wave placement in future Noquemanon Ski Marathon events.
 Virtual Participants are not eligible for age group or overall awards.
-To upload your a virtual race time, click this link and use the submit button on the top of the page: https://my.raceresult.com/231411/ .
+To upload your virtual race time, click the following link and use the submit button on the top of the page: (LINK WILL BE PROVIDED SOON).
 Please note that the in-person Noquemanon courses will not be open to virtual participants on January 27th.

 The 50K race course, West of the CR510 trailhead, is closed AT ALL TIMES to all skiers outside of a race wave.
 Most of that section of the course is on private land and our event only has access to these areas for a limited window of time to prep the trail and hold the Noquemanon.
 Skiers attempting to access the private land sections of the course outside of a race wave could mean that we loose access to the course indefinitely.
 Please help us be good partners to the landowners without whom the Noquemanon Ski Marathon would not exist.